 NORD gratefully acknowledges Stephen Cederbaum, MD, University of California Los Angeles Medical Center, for assistance in the preparation of this report.

 Arginase deficiency is a rare inherited disorder characterized by complete or partial lack of the enzyme arginase.
 Arginase is one of six enzymes that play a role in the breakdown and removal of nitrogen from the body, a process known as the urea cycle.
 The lack of the arginase enzyme results in excessive accumulation of nitrogen, in the form of ammonia (hyperammonemia), in the blood and arginine (hyperarginemia) in the blood and cerebrospinal fluid.
 Untreated children may exhibit seizures, spasticity, short stature and intellectual disability.
+Most affected infants are now identified at birth through newborn screening.
 Arginase deficiency is inherited as an autosomal recessive genetic disorder.

 The urea cycle disorders are a group of rare disorders affecting the urea cycle, a series of biochemical processes in which nitrogen is converted into urea and removed from the body through the urine.
 Nitrogen is a waste product of protein metabolism.
 Failure to break down nitrogen results in the abnormal accumulation of nitrogen, in the form of ammonia, in the blood.